torvalds/linux/Documentation/mm/zsmalloc.rst

 location of the allocated object.
 The reason for this indirection is that zsmalloc does not keep zspages permanently mapped since that would cause issues on 32-bit systems where the VA region for kernel space mappings is very small.
-So, before using the allocating memory, the object has to be mapped using zs_map_object() to get a usable pointer and subsequently unmapped using zs_unmap_object().
+So, using the allocated memory should be done through the proper handle-based APIs.

 stat
 ====